kalabox/kalabox/docs/index.md

 The Kalabox PHP app allows users to...

-  1. Create basic Drupal, Wordpress and Backdrop sites.
+  1. Create basic Drupal, WordPress and Backdrop sites.
   2. Get some nice power tools to go with their apps like Drush.

 To read more about the PHP app check out both the [docs](http://php.kalabox.io/) and its [code](https://github.com/kalabox/kalabox-app-php).